Internet Engineering

 • Validity check by major browsers

-• Contrary to earlier specifications, leading dots in domain names (.example.com) are ignored.
+• Contrary to earlier specifications, a leading dot (.example.com) is ignored — write example.com

 • Don’t accept for other domains than the base domain